 One of the biggest problems with navigating cannabis accounting is inconsistency.
 Given that these companies operate in areas where it’s still not legal, there is still a lot of ambiguity regarding how businesses should be operating.
 This leads to issues when it comes to things like tracking inventory and quality control.

 Do dispensaries pay federal taxes?

 Yes, dispensaries must pay federal taxes.
 The money earned in these operations is all income and taxable, meaning it will need to be included on your tax return.
 But since cannabis is still seen as a Schedule 1 controlled substance, Section 280E limitations make it more challenging for these operations to obtain write-offs.

 As the cannabis industry enters yet another year of growth, it’s important for companies to streamline operations in order to get ahead.

 One thing that all operations should keep in mind is the importance of having an expert CPA on their team who can help them navigate these unique challenges.
 By doing so, companies will be able to expand more efficiently and effectively.

 At the end of the day, a CPA will provide you with the support that can help your business succeed in this ever-changing environment.

 Looking for expert accounting for cannabis companies?
 Northstar is ready to help!

-We understand the nuances involves in accounting for cannabis companies, regardless of at which stage they are in developing.
+We understand the nuances involved in accounting for cannabis companies, regardless of at which stage they are in development.
 Contact us now to learn how we’ll use our accounting expertise to scale your operation.